Necromancer

 in response, dark hair

-burnished by the sun.
+burnished by sun.

-They’re mighty, aren’t they?
+Mighty, aren’t they?

-Indeed, I said, seed squirting
+Indeed, I said,

-Worthy of great celebration.
+Worthy of great celebration!

 *